happner/happn-logger/README.md

 ### Format string

-When logging it is best not to pre assemble the string to be logged because cost of doing so is incurred even when the level being logged-to is not enabled.
+When logging it is best not to pre-assemble the string to be logged because the cost of doing so is incurred even when the level being logged-to is not enabled.

 eg. `log.debug('number: ' + theNumber);`

 Instead, use a format string in the first argument.
 The logger will perform the string assembly internally __only if the log level is enabled__.

-eg. `log.debug('number: %d, string: %s, json: %j', theNumber, theString, theObject);
+eg. `log.debug('number: %d, string: %s, json: %j', theNumber, theString, theObject);`

 ### Levels